 Our priority is to provide reliable, quality drinking water service for customers.
 The source of supply is an important part of that mission.
-We work to understand and reduce potential risks to your drinking water supply.
-In addition to the Source Water Protection Plan we have developed under the Tennessee Source Water Assessment Program (SWAP), we work with organizations to support their work in protecting our water sources.
+We work to understand and reduce potential risks to your drinking water supply along with partnering with organizations to support their work in protecting our water sources.
 We believe that everyone plays a role and by partnering with environmental organizations, we help spread awareness of ways individuals can make a positive impact.
-Examples of the types of activities we support include river, stream and creek clean ups, "skip the straw" awareness to reduce microplastics. bank stabilization and prevention of run-off, and benefits of gardening with native plants.
+Examples of the types of activities we support include river, stream and creek clean ups, "skip the straw" awareness to reduce microplastics, bank stabilization and prevention of run-off, and benefits of gardening with native plants.